army2102/JongTaladMarketAdminsProject/README.md

-MVP Android application JongTalad (จองตลาด) ฝั่งผู้ดูแลตลาด
+MVP Android application JongTalad V.MarketAdmin

-JongTalad เป็น Application จัดการตลาดนัด โดยมีจุดประสงค์เพื่อ
- - ลดภาระของผู้ดูแลตลาดในการจัดการกับข้อมูลของพ่อค้า แม่ค้า
- - ให้พ่อค้าแม่ค้าสามารถจองพื้นที่ตลาดนัดได้โดยผ่านโทรศัพท์มือถือ
+“JongTalad” is an application for booking a lock market.
+Merchants can reserve a locked area without having to travel to the market.